NicodemusGurion/nicodemusgurion.github.io/_posts/2023-12-05-Selected verses from the Quran and Hadiths.md

 > Narrated Abu Huraira: The Prophet once offered the prayer and said, "Satan came in front of me and tried to interrupt my prayer, but Allah gave me an upper hand on him and I choked him.
 No doubt, I thought of tying him to one of the pillars of the mosque till you get up in the morning and see him.
 Then I remembered the statement of Prophet Solomon, 'My Lord !
 Bestow on me a kingdom such as shall not belong to any other after me.'
 Then Allah made him (Satan) return with his head down (humiliated)."

 # Science

+## Earth existed before space

+Surah 2:29

+> He is the One Who created everything in the earth for you.
+Then He turned towards the heaven, forming it into seven heavens.

 ## Sperm comes from between the backbone and the ribs